Chavez to nationalize Venezuelan gold industry

-CARACAS Venezuela will nationalize its gold industry and is moving its international reserves out of Western nations, President Hugo Chavez said on Wednesday in a combative step ahead of his re-election bid next year.
+CARACAS Venezuela will nationalize its gold industry and is moving its international reserves out of Western countries, President Hugo Chavez said Wednesday in a combative step ahead of his re-election bid next year.

 Chavez has put large parts of Venezuela's economy under state control and is now targeting the gold industry after his government quarrelled with foreign companies who complained that limits on how much gold they could export hurt their efforts to secure financing and develop projects.